 Violence or threats of violence may have been present in the relationship before filing for divorce or after separation.
-When an act of domestic violence has occurred, the court may grant a protective order that restrains a spouse from contacting the other, entering the household, and other prohibited acts.
+When an act of domestic violence has occurred, the court may grant a protective order that restrains a spouse from contacting the other spouse, entering the marital home, or other specific acts.

 Obtaining a Protective Order During a Divorce